In Mockoon, a data bucket is a key value store where you can create reusable content or data for your routes.

 Mockoon will always try to parse the data bucket's content from JSON to allow you to reference only part of it using the

-Data buckets are generated when the server starts, and their state persist during all mock API calls.
+Data buckets are generated when the server starts in the order they are defined in the environment.
+Their state persist during all mock API calls.
 To regenerate a data bucket's content, restart the mock server.

 If a data bucket contains request helpers, Mockoon will generate the bucket content only after the first call made to a route using this data bucket (by referencing it directly or using a data helper).
 It allows you to create bucket "configuration" routes that you can call programmatically with the content you want to reuse in your bucket using the request helpers (